Dotnaught/vulture-feeds/README.md

+# This project has been superceded by RSSputin (https://github.com/Dotnaught/rssputin).

 # vulture-feeds

 vulture-feeds is an Electron-based RSS/Atom headline aggregator for journalists.
 It's designed for finding recently published news and source documents; it's not intended for reading articles.